Publish Date: 04/11/2022

 I was all smiles.
 I told him it was a fantastic day for me to be in the presence of one of the greatest of all-time.
 What a classy man.
 He still looked like he could go a few rounds, a very humble giant, and his wife was also a sweet woman, very classy and sharp.
 He told me to train hard and to stay focused, that I had good size.
 That made me feel good, the greatest middleweight of all-time teaching you how to use your reach as an advantage.
 It was cool being a young 21 year-old man sitting across the lunch table from the greatest middleweight of all-time.
 He told me that he would keep his eyes open and be looking for me.
 He told me to go get those belts and that’s what I did.

 You can bet Joe and Dan (Goossen) loved the idea of Mr. Smokey making it possible for me to meet the greatest middleweight that ever done it.
 It made me study and work and train even harder.
 I had to tell my moms and my family and friends that I got to have a lunch sit-down with ‘Sugar’ Ray Robinson.
 Wow, I know it was a big moment for a young man from Iowa.
 Let him and his loving wife rest in peace.
 Mr. Robinson went through a lot of bullshit in his days just like Mr. Louis and Mr. Ali.
 They overcame a lot of drama and in the end endured like real men do.
 A very stand-up man, he was a real soldier.
 As you know, a man only gets what he strives for.”
+Check out the best bookmakers!

 Because Michael and I are big basketball fans, it is a topic of conversation that receives especially heavy rotation during March Madness and the NBA Playoffs.
 Shortly after the NCAA brackets were determined, he had picked North Carolina to get to the big dance and the Tar Heels were his favorites to win what we both hoped would be a good, competitive championship game against Gonzaga, who I was personally rooting for.
 While comparing notes via email the day after North Carolina’s victory, I happened to mention that Michael Jordan had visited their dressing room prior to game time and delivered some spirited words of encouragement to the current crop of hoopsters representing his alma mater.
 Which reminded Mr. Nunn of a little story.
 One that dates back to March of 1986, immediately before and after his fight against Carl Jones at Caesars Palace.